Jazz Chisholm Player Props: Marlins vs. Yankees

 Jazz Chisholm At The Plate

-- Chisholm is hitting .251 with six doubles, a triple, 11 home runs and 14 walks.
+- Chisholm has six doubles, a triple, 11 home runs and 14 walks while batting .251.

-- In 69.8% of his 53 games this season, Chisholm has picked up at least one hit.
-He's also had nine multi-hit games.
+- In 70.4% of his games this season (38 of 54), Chisholm has picked up at least one hit, and in nine of those games (16.7%) he recorded more than one.

-- Chisholm has had at least one RBI in 37.7% of his games this season (20 of 53), with more than one RBI three times (5.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 20 games this season (37.0%), Chisholm has picked up an RBI, and in three of those games (5.6%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 18 games this season (34.0%), including multiple runs in four games.
+- In 19 of 54 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.